Guide to Peru’s Sacred Valley

 This pretty little town a few miles northwest of Machu Picchu is celebrated for its natural hot springs.
 There are three sets around town, with the best-known on the backpacker circuit being Colcamayo, where water temperatures are a toasty 111°F (44°C).

-What to see & do in Cusco and the Sacred Valley
+What to see & do in the Sacred Valley

-There is a quartet of fantastic Inca ruins within 20-30 minutes of Cusco: impressive Saqsaywamán, site of winter solstice festival Inti Raymi, the ceremonial site of Q’enqo, probable former Inca guard post Pukapukara, and Tambomachay, associated with Inca water rituals.
+You’ll find impressive Saqsaywamán, site of winter solstice festival Inti Raymi, the ceremonial site of Q’enqo, probable former Inca guard post Pukapukara, and Tambomachay, a site associated with Inca water rituals.

 In a continent with few remaining train trips, this railway journey from just outside Cusco through the Sacred Valley to Ollantaytambo and then Aguas Calientes is one of South America’s best.
 Travel on one of several locomotives, on the 4.5-hour trip, watching views of dazzlingly green rocky valley scenes embellished with comely villages and breathtaking Inca ruins unravel as you go.